 Although not as common as gestational surrogacy, traditional surrogacy is still a possibility for prospective parents and surrogates.

-Gestational Surrogacy is when a woman (gestational surrogate or carrier) carries a child for someone else (Intended Parents).
+Gestational Surrogacy (also known as host surrogacy) is when a woman (gestational surrogate or carrier) carries a child for someone else (Intended Parents).
 This woman, “the surrogate” would have no biological connection to the child.
 In order to achieve pregnancy, the surrogate would need to have embryos medically transferred into her uterus .
 Embryos may consist of the intended mother’s egg and the intended father’s sperm or any combination of donor eggs and donor sperm.

 The main positive aspect of gestational surrogacy is that the surrogate is completely unrelated to the child.
 Fertility clinics usually require legal agreements to be in place before egg retrievals (from the egg donor) and embryo transfers (to the surrogate mother) take place.

-Traditional Surrogacy is when “the surrogate” is genetically linked to the child.
+Traditional Surrogacy (also known as straight, natural, or partial surrogacy) is when “the surrogate” is genetically linked to the child.
 The surrogate’s eggs are used with either the intended father’s sperm or donor sperm.
 This procedure can be done through IVF(In Vitro Fertilization) but more commonly, it is done through IUI (intrauterine insemination).
 The sperm is washed and medically injected into the surrogate’s uterus.
-Home insemination is another method commonly used with Traditional surrogacy.
+Home insemination is another method commonly used with type of surrogacy.
 Check with a medical professional before attempting home insemination.

 Traditional Surrogacy Regulations